ibm-cloud-docs/vmwaresolutions/vmonic/inst_comp_chart.md

 [^nsxv2]: NSX-V only

-[^nsxv3]: Only a limited number of add-on services are supported for NSX-T
+[^nsxv3]: Not all add-on services are supported for NSX-T instances

 ## Related links
 {: #inst_comp_chart-related}